fries-git/PythonAI/README.md

 Once it loads, close the terminal window so it stops the bot.
 (Make sure the Ollama app is still running.)
 Next, create a bot with all possible intents.
 Grab the token and put it in the botkey variable.
+Replace the `userdefmodel` variable with a string for the bot you choose to use.
+(Use the same model from the above `ollama run llama3.3` string.
+You'd insert `"llama3.3"`
 On the Oauth page, only check the bot tab.
 Next invite it to your server with admin permissions.